MHCYR/the-advent-of-code/README.md

 # the-advent-of-code
-Advent of code personal solutions
+> "Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like."

+This repo contains my personal solutions to this puzzles using JS/Node.js